dfinity/portal/docs/tutorials/deploy_sample_app.md

 sidebar_position: 1
 title: Deploy sample app in 5 minutes
 ---
-# Tutorial 1 - Deploy sample code
+# Deploy your first ICP dapp in 5 minutes

-## 1. Introduction - what you are deploying
+## 1. Introduction: what you are deploying

 This is a quick tutorial to deploy a "Hello World" dapp to the Internet Computer (IC) in 5 minutes or less.
 Deployment of the dapp only requires basic knowledge of using a terminal.